Do you eat asparagus? Known as one of the healthiest vegetables, it is loaded with antioxidants and anti-inflammatory properties

 Secondary Benefits: Additionally, folate also helps protect against neural tube defects, including spina bifida, that can lead to many complications, such as learning difficulties, lack of bowel and bladder control, physical disabilities, etc.

-Primary Benefits: Asparagus is loaded with potassium.
+Primary Benefits: one of the major asparagus benefits is that it is loaded with potassium.
 According to research, potassium helps relax the walls of blood vessels and excrete excess salt through urine.

 Secondary Benefits: As such, asparagus helps in lowering blood pressure levels and reducing the risk of cardiovascular disease.